 Let’s take Uber.
-Uber has a lot of features: you can log in through facebook, pay securely within the app, call a car to your location, and track your driver’s location on a map.
+Uber has a lot of features: you can log in through Facebook, pay securely within the app, call a car to your location, and track your driver’s location on a map.
 But none of these are the core benefit of Uber, which is that it gets you from point A to point B quickly and inexpensively.
 Everything outside of that main benefit is extra.

 Applying Leadership With Mobile App Feature Lists

 So what does this have to do with leadership and management?
-It takes a leader to ask what features of the app are actually contributing benefit to the user, and it takes a leader to delay the extraneous features and focus in on what matters most to the users.
+It takes a leader to ask what features of the app are actually contributing benefits to the user, and it takes a leader to delay the extraneous features and focus on what matters most to the users.
 Leaders make sure that the group is headed in the right direction, and when it comes to mobile app development, that means being prudent on what features make it into the app and cutting out as many extraneous features as possible, a process called backlog grooming.

 The costs of neglecting this can be huge.
 Creating unnecessary features can extend the development cycle by months and add hundreds of thousands of dollars to the development cost, making it even more difficult to create sustainable growth.
-Furthermore, an app bloated with useless features can confuse and alienate users – and any mobile app’s first priority is gaining usership.
+Furthermore, an app bloated with useless features can confuse and alienate users – and any mobile app’s first priority is gaining users.